ska-telescope/ska-ost-osd-ui/README.md

-# SKA OST OSD UI
+# SKA OSO SHIFT LOG TOOL UI

-This project is the User Interface for the Observatory Static Data (OSD).
-In its simplest form OSD consists of a set of science domain configuration files that are required by the OSO tools.
-These configuration files hold slowly changing information that is used to configure the science domain behavior of each tool.
-E.g. tools such as the PPT and ODT can use the information for constructing GUIs and validating setups, the Planning Tool can use it to inform itself of the capabilities available.
-The idea of OSD is to provide a single source of truth for these data.
+This project is the User Interface for the SHIFT LOG TOOL.
+The Shift Log Tool (OET) is envisioned as both an “on-line” tool, used in real-time by the operators at the two telescope sites, and as an “off-line” tool, used at any of the three SKA sites.
+Its intention is to collate and then provide access to a record of the major events occurring during an operator’s shift.

 ## Quickstart

 To clone this repository, run

 ```
-git clone --recurse-submodules git@gitlab.com:ska-telescope/ost/ska-ost-osd-ui.git
+git clone --recurse-submodules git@gitlab.com:ska-telescope/oso/ska-oso-osd-ui.git
 ```

 To refresh the GitLab Submodule, execute below commands: